snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-javascript-tracker-2.0.0-released.md

 You can also use the `trackLinkClick` method to manually track a single link click:

 {% highlight javascript %}
-function trackLinkClick(elementId, elementClasses, elementTarget, targetUrl, context);
+function trackLinkClick(targetUrl, elementId, elementClasses, elementTarget, context);
 {% endhighlight %}

 Use it like this:

 {% highlight javascript %}
-window.snowplow_name_here('trackLinkClick', 'first-link', 'link-class', '', 'http://www.example.com');
+window.snowplow_name_here('trackLinkClick', 'http://www.example.com', 'first-link', 'link-class');
 {% endhighlight %}

 (`elementTarget` refers to the link's target attribute, which can specifies where the linked document is opened - for example, a new tab or a new window.)